IntentArchitect/Docs/articles/modules/about-module-building/about-module-building.md

 ### Template

-Using a Text Template containing control logic, metadata can be consistently transformed based on the format of the Text Template and the output will become the content of a text file.
+Using a [Text Template](xref:templates.about-templates-csharp) containing control logic, metadata can be consistently transformed based on the format of the Text Template and the output will become the content of a text file.
 These file types can range from XML to programming languages source code as long as the output type is text based.

 ### Decorator

-Some Text Templates can be open for extension by exposing hook-in points for Decorators to supply additional content.
+Some Text Templates can be open for extension by exposing hook-in points for [Decorators](xref:templates.about-decorators) to supply additional content.
 Decorators offer a way to decouple certain logic from Text Templates.
 Decorators can also be installed through Modules that are separate from the Modules containing the Text Templates.

+## Advanced

+Components and infrastructural concerns additional to Metadata and Code Generation.

+### Eventing Message

+Components can achieve a level of decoupling using the Publish / Subscriber pattern with Eventing Messages.

+### Factory Extension

+One can introduce [Extensions](xref:software-factory.how-to-create-a-factory-extension) which will execute tasks at certain phases of the Software Factory Execution process.
+This can include:

+- Loading Metadata from outside Intent Architect.
+- Alter the output produced from Text Templates.
+- Execute external processes which developers might have needed to execute manually after a Software Factory Execution.